Recently Updated Collectibles

 Led Zeppelin I Turquoise Lettering Value Guide (2026)

-Vinyl Records · Updated about 1 month ago
+Vinyl Records · Updated 3 months ago

 Led Zeppelin's debut album was recorded in about 36 hours.
 The band booked time at Olympic Studios in London, played the songs mostly live, and walked out with one of the most important hard rock records ever made.
 The first UK pressing - released on Atlantic 588171 in March 1969 - featured turqu...